-Born in 1969, Boulogne-Billancourt, FRLives and works in Brussels Benjamin Spark’s visual language freely samples from art history and popular culture, redeploying canonized styles and genres alongside graphics borrowed from youth subcultures and the commercial mainstream.
+Benjamin Spark is a French-Belgian painter, born in 1969, who lives and works in Brussels.
+His visual language is freely inspired by popular culture, pop art and comic book characters, alongside graphics borrowed from youth subcultures and the commercial mainstream.

 Spark’s complex pictorial worlds include quotations from artists like Lichtenstein, Warhol, and Basquiat, as well as song lyrics, brand logos, video games, cartoons, and magazine covers.
 He subverts the locked-in comic book universe, juxtaposing Disney stars, superheroes or the denizens of Franco-Belgian comic strips, then leaves them dirtied and defaced with a spray-paint graffiti attack.
 “I take these icons and ridicule them, to illustrate a sort of disorder in their world,”he says, “I’m exploding the frame that holds them in, soiling them a bit.
 The characters become the background and the tag comes to the fore.”